jina-ai/clip-as-service/README.md

 - :telescope: **State-of-the-art**: based on pretrained 12/24-layer models released by Google AI, which is considered as a milestone in the NLP community.
 - :zap: **Fast**: 380 sentences/s on a single Tesla M40 24GB with `max_seq_len=40`.
 See [Benchmark](#Benchmark).
 - :traffic_light: **Concurrency**: support multiple GPUs, multiple clients.
-- :smiley: **Easy-to-use**: require only two lines of code to get sentence encoding once the server is set up.
+- :hatching_chick: **Easy-to-use**: require only two lines of code to get sentence encoding once the server is set up.

 ## Requirements

 - Python >= 3.5 (Python 2 is NOT supported!)
 - Tensorflow >= 1.10

 These two requirements MUST be satisfied.
-For other dependent packages, please refere to `requirments.txt`  and `requirments.client.txt`.
+For other dependent packages, please refer to `requirments.txt`  and `requirments.client.txt`.

 ## Usage